Professor Visa Sponsorship Jobs in Illinois

 Which visa types are most common for professor roles in Illinois?

-The H-1B is the most common visa for full-time professor positions in Illinois, as tenure-track and visiting faculty roles typically qualify as specialty occupations requiring at least a master's degree.
+The H-1B visa is the most common visa for full-time professor positions in Illinois, as tenure-track and visiting faculty roles typically qualify as specialty occupations requiring at least a master's degree.
 The O-1A is an option for professors with distinguished records of publications, awards, or peer recognition.
-J-1 exchange visitor visas are also widely used for visiting scholars and postdoctoral researchers at Illinois universities.
+J-1 visa exchange visitor visas are also widely used for visiting scholars and postdoctoral researchers at Illinois universities.

 Which universities and institutions sponsor visas for professors in Illinois?